brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 `main` creates a struct `Coordinate` and an internal scope that will, as we saw earlier, drop its local variable, `x`, at its closing brace `}`.

-Let's just do what the borrow checker says and add a lifetime annotation `'a` to the borrowed value.
+I'll just do what Rust's borrow checker says and add a lifetime annotation `'a` to the borrowed value in the `Coordinate` struct:

 ```rust
 fn main() {